 - Location: 527 Chayacho, Higashiyama Ward, Kyoto, Kyoto Prefecture 605-0931, Japan

 - Tel: +81 (0)75 541 1151

-If time allows, visit a unique theatre called Gion Corner which offers seven of Kyoto's professional performing arts – kyogen classical comedy, kyomai dance, gagaku music of the imperial court, koto harp, bunraku puppet theatre, the tea ceremony, and flower arrangement.
+Another classic stage performance to see when in Kyoto is Noh, which also has an all-male cast.
+The slow movements and the use of masks as part of the performance are very interesting.
+If time allows, visit a unique theatre called Gion Corner which offers seven of Kyoto's professional performing arts – kyogen classical comedy, kyomai dance, gagaku (music of the imperial court), koto harp, bunraku puppet theatre, tea ceremony, and flower arrangement.